-A prosecutor may refer a sentence for review to the judge or 37.-(1) magistrate or court that entered the original sentence, if possible, if it is in the interest of justice to do so.

-(2) The judge or magistrate may review a sentence under sub-section (1) where-

-- the convicted person received a reduced sentence on an (a)undertaking to assist under this Act but knowingly failed to provide any assistance in accordance with the agreement or misled the prosecutor. - (b) the convicted person received a reduced sentence under an agreement and has undertaken in a separate agreement to provide further assistance; or - (c)the convicted person did not receive a reduced sentence, but subsequently gave, or undertook in agreement to provide, assistance in connection with the investigation or prosecution of an offence.

-In reviewing a sentence under sub-section (1), the judge or (3) magistrate or the court that entered the original sentence shall have regard to the extent and nature of the assistance given or offered and the period of the sentence that has been served.
+- 37.-(1) A prosecutor may refer a sentence for review to the judge or magistrate or court that entered the original sentence, if possible, if it is in the interest of justice to do so. - (2) The judge or magistrate may review a sentence under sub-section (1) where- - (a) the convicted person received a reduced sentence on an undertaking to assist under this Act but knowingly failed to provide any assistance in accordance with the agreement or misled the prosecutor; - (b) the convicted person received a reduced sentence under an agreement and has undertaken in a separate agreement to provide further assistance; or - (c) the convicted person did not receive a reduced sentence, but subsequently gave, or undertook in agreement to provide, assistance in connection with the investigation or prosecution of an offence. - (3) In reviewing a sentence under sub-section (1), the judge or magistrate or the court that entered the original sentence shall have regard to the extent and nature of the assistance given or offered and the period of the sentence that has been served.

-(4) A person who has been convicted of an offence which is punishable by a prescribed minimum penalty may enter into post negotiation if the accused person did not plead guilty to the offence for which the accused was sentenced.
+(4) A person who has been convicted of an offence which is punishable by a prescribed minimum penalty may enter into post sentence discussion if the accused person did not plead guilty to the offence for which the accused person was sentenced.

-Assistance by convicted person: review of sentence.
-38. -(1) This section applies if- (a) the judge or magistrate has imposed a sentence on a convicted person in respect of an offence; and extent to provide assistance in accordance with the agreement;
+38.-(1) This section applies if-

+(a) the judge or magistrate has imposed a sentence on a convicted person in respect of an offence; and